abshirahmed/trmnl-salah-times/src/handlers/prayer-times-handler/README.md

 This handler includes:

-1. Authorization verification
-2. Input validation using Zod schema
+1. Input validation using Zod schema
-3. Error handling for API and database operations
+2. Error handling for API and database operations
-4. Logging for tracking prayer times requests
+3. Logging for tracking prayer times requests
+4. Time zone-aware calculations using date-fns-tz
+5. 12-hour time format for next prayer time
+6. Support for next day's Fajr prayer when all prayers for current day have passed